 ESET participates in operation to disrupt the infrastructure of Danabot infostealer

-- This ESET Research analysis covers the features used in the latest versions of the malware, the authors’ business model, and an overview of the toolset offered to affiliates.

-- Poland, Italy, Spain and Turkey are historically one of the most targeted countries by Danabot.

-PRAGUE and BRATISLAVA, Czech Republic, May 22, 2025 (GLOBE NEWSWIRE) -- ESET has participated in a major infrastructure disruption of the notorious infostealer, Danabot, by the US Department of Justice, the FBI, and US Department of Defense’s Defense Criminal Investigative Service.
-U.S. agencies were working closely with Germany’s Bundeskriminalamt, the Netherlands' National Police, and the Australian Federal Police.
+EINPresswire.com/ -- ESET has participated in a major infrastructure disruption of the notorious infostealer, Danabot, by the US Department of Justice, the FBI, and US Department of Defense’s Defense Criminal Investigative Service.
+U.S. agencies were working closely with Germany’s Bundeskriminalamt, the Netherlands' National Police, and the Australian Federal Police .
 ESET took part in the effort alongside Amazon, CrowdStrike, Flashpoint, Google, Intel471, PayPal, Proofpoint, Team Cymru and Zscaler.
 ESET Research, which has been tracking Danabot since 2018, contributed assistance that included providing technical analysis of the malware and its backend infrastructure, as well as identifying Danabot’s C&C servers.
 During that period, ESET analyzed various Danabot campaigns all over the world, with Poland, Italy, Spain and Turkey historically being one of the most targeted countries.
 The joint takedown effort also led to the identification of individuals responsible for Danabot development, sales, administration, and more.

+These law enforcement operations were conducted under Operation Endgame — an ongoing global initiative aimed at identifying, dismantling, and prosecuting cybercriminal networks.
+Coordinated by Europol and Eurojust, the operation successfully took down critical infrastructure used to deploy ransomware through malicious software.

 “Since Danabot has been largely disrupted, we are using this opportunity to share our insights into the workings of this malware-as-a-service operation, covering the features used in the latest versions of the malware, the authors’ business model, and an overview of the toolset offered to affiliates.
 Apart from exfiltrating sensitive data, we have observed that Danabot is also used to deliver further malware, which can include ransomware, to an already compromised system,” says ESET researcher Tomáš Procházka, who investigated Danabot.